Back To Search Results

 A 2015 New Zealand Vietnam veteran study of hospital discharge records from 1988 to 2009 observed an increased risk of rheumatoid arthritis in exposed populations and may have underestimated the prevalence due to a lack of outpatient data.[80]
 Some environmental and occupational studies support this correlation, albeit with inconsistent results.[67][79][102]
 The AhR has been implicated with increased inflammatory cytokines and autoimmune disease, and it may be a target for future therapeutics.[102][103][104]

-Genitourinary System (1Strong Evidence, 2Limited or Suggestive Evidence)
+1Strong Evidence, 2Limited or Suggestive Evidence:

 The results of several studies examining prostate cancer and Agent Orange exposure generally demonstrate some association but are limited by an increased incidence that is not statistically significant.[114][115][116]
 The strongest evidence favoring an association between Agent Orange exposure and prostate cancer is among highly-exposed Vietnamese populations, similar to the risk of other cancers.[117][118][119][120]

 The association between herbicides and bladder cancer is obfuscated by limited controlling for confounding, notably smoking, in veteran populations.
-Occupational studies of the chlorophenoxy herbicides provided further support; this includes data from the Agricultural Health Study, a large prospective cohort of US pesticide and herbicide sprayers, which showed a higher risk of bladder cancer in individuals who never smoked with higher uses of 2,4,5-T and 2,4-D.[1][111]
+Occupational studies of the chlorophenoxy herbicides provided further support; this includes results from the Agricultural Health Study, a large prospective cohort of US pesticide and herbicide sprayers, which showed a higher risk of bladder cancer in individuals who never smoked with higher uses of 2,4,5-T and 2,4-D.[1][111]

-Endocrine System (1Strong Evidence, 2Limited or Suggestive Evidence)
+1Strong Evidence, 2Limited or Suggestive Evidence:

 Reproductive System

 Studies addressing reproductive health in populations exposed to Agent Orange have been limited and inconclusive in establishing a clear association.
-Males may experience alterations in sperm morphology, though studies largely demonstrated no statistically significant associations.
+Men may experience alterations in sperm morphology, though studies largely demonstrated no statistically significant associations.
 These associations include concerns about altered sex ratios in offspring and gynecological issues of endometriosis and polycystic ovarian syndrome.[1][135][136]
-The impact of Agent Orange exposure on female fertility is better supported, with data from the Seveso Women's Health Study demonstrating increased time to pregnancy correlated with increasing serum TCDD.[12]
+The impact of Agent Orange exposure on a woman's fertility is better supported, with data from the Seveso Women's Health Study demonstrating increased time to pregnancy correlated with increasing serum TCDD.[12]

 Developmental Adverse Effects

-Agent Orange exposure leading to adverse effects on offspring is a highly controversial topic with widespread potential political implications.
-The US Department of Veterans Affairs recognizes and compensates only 2 groups of affected children, individuals with spina bifida and children with congenital anomalies who are the offspring of female veterans.[154][155]
+Agent Orange exposure leading to adverse events on offspring is a highly controversial topic with widespread potential political implications.
+The US Department of Veterans Affairs recognizes and compensates only 2 groups of affected children, individuals with spina bifida and children with congenital anomalies who are the offspring of veteran women.[154][155]
 In their biennial reviews of the literature conducted since 1994, the National Academy of Medicine repeatedly found inadequate evidence of any association, citing the relative rarity of specific congenital disorders and mixed results in population-based studies as weaknesses in establishing a link.[1]
 Major congenital malformations and disorders suspected to be related to Agent Orange exposure include spina bifida, cleft palate, limb deformities, structural heart disease, and hypothyroidism.[137]
 An additional area of study with increasing evidence is developmental issues in offspring, notably emotional and cognitive development in children.

-Other Oncologic Conditions (1Strong Evidence, 2Limited or Suggestive Evidence)
+1Strong Evidence, 2Limited or Suggestive Evidence:

 The evidence supporting the association between Agent Orange exposure and soft tissue sarcomas is robust, both from the chlorophenoxy herbicides and dioxins.
 This stands in contrast to efforts to establish a link with other solid cancers, which are less represented in the literature.[159][160]
 Studies examining overall cancer risk have demonstrated some increased cancer mortality but not increased incidence, suggesting mechanistic differences in carcinogenesis in identified malignancies or a role for future research.[7][12][7][59][63][80][119][161][162][163][164][165]